Virginity auction: Rosie Reid (claimed to be completed by British tabloid)

 In late January 2004, the British tabloid News of the World reported that 18-year-old lesbian Rosie Reid was auctioning her virginity to pay for her school tuition.
 She initially listed the auction on eBay, posting: "Eighteen-year-old university student looking to sell virginity.
 Never lost it due to lesbianism.
 Will bung in free massage if you are any good.
 Picture on request."
 The NOTW article also stated that eBay had removed the auction after three days, and a separate website was being set up to continue the auction.
 That website described Rosie as an "18-year old lesbian (muff diver) virgin", and told bidders "You are bidding for a prime piece.
 18 years young, NO PREVIOUS OWNERS!
 Shipping will be covered by the vendor, item is non refundable.
 This product may contain traces of nuts."
 The site highlighted the lack of financial support available to students like her.
 The NOTW subsequently reported in March 2004 that Rosie had sold her virginity for £8,400 to a 44-year-old BT engineer and divorced father of two children, and that she and her partner were upset by the experience.
 A BT employee located by the British press denied any involvement in the matter.
 In May 2004, it was reported that a film company owned by Madonna was working on a movie about Rosie's story, though nothing further about the project was ever reported.

 Graciela Yataco (not completed)

 In March 2005, 18-year-old Peruvian model Graciela Yataco was reported to be offering to sell her virginity to help her poor family and sick mother.
 In April 2005, she retracted the plan, reportedly turning down a $1.5 million offer from a Canadian man, and denying that the event had been a publicity stunt.

 Carys Copestake (unconfirmed sale)

-In July 2007, a British tabloid reported that an 18-year-old student was selling her virginity for 10,000 pounds on a website used by prostitutes.
+In July 2007, a British tabloid reported that an 18-year-old student was selling her virginity for £10,000 on a website used by prostitutes.
 When contacted by the press, she claimed she was busy at work and had been offered the sum in cash.